Venue Donard Forest

-Cut-off time: There is a firm cut-off time of 2:30pm at Ben Crom dam.
-This is to ensure walkers complete the route before dark.
-Walkers missing the cut-off will be retired from the walk and should return directly to Donard Park.
+Cut-off time: There are two checkpoints with cut-off times: 2pm at Ben Crom dam and 5pm at the Meelbeg-Meelmore Col. These are to ensure walkers complete the route before dark and that our marshals can also safely get off the mountains.
+Walkers missing a cut-off will be retired from the event and should return directly to Donard Park.
 N.B.
-Retirements are marked RTD on the results with no times.
+Retirements are marked RTD on the results with no times and no certificate issued.

-Retirees at any stage of the event must report as soon as possible either to a marshal or via text to base and return directly to Donard Park to register that they are safely off the mountains and to return their dibber and tags.
+Retirees at any stage of the event must report as soon as possible either to a marshal or via text to base and return directly to Donard Park to register that they are safely off the mountains and to return their dibber.

 Equipment, food and water: The event is not supported along the route.
 Participants must carry all the equipment and supplies they need for the day.
 Participants must have the following kit: